indiancoder264/adampie_test/src/docs/implementation.md

 -   **File:** `src/app/community/page.tsx`
 -   **Technique:**
     -   A **Client Component** that uses a tabbed interface (`Tabs` from ShadCN) to organize groups.
-    -   Uses React hooks (`useState`, `useMemo`) to filter and display groups based on the logged-in user's membership and creator status.
+    -   Uses `react-hook-form` and `zod` for the "Edit Group" dialog.
+    -   Relies on the `useCommunity` context, which uses a **Supabase Realtime** subscription to keep the list of groups synchronized across all clients.
-    -   Leverages **Server Actions** (`joinGroupAction`, `leaveGroupAction`, `deleteGroupAction`, `editGroupAction`) for all group interactions.
+    -   Leverages secure **Server Actions** (`joinGroupAction`, `leaveGroupAction`, `deleteGroupAction`, `editGroupAction`) for all group interactions, which use centralized authorization helpers.
 -   **Data Fetching:**
     -   **Reads from:** `groups`, `group_members`, `users`.
-    -   Data is provided via the `useCommunity` and `useAuth` contexts.
+    -   Initial data is provided via the `useCommunity` and `useAuth` contexts, which are populated on the server.
+Real-time updates for new or deleted groups are handled by the `CommunityProvider`.
 -   **Functions Offered:**
     -   For logged-in users, displays three tabs: "My Groups" (created by the user), "Groups I'm In", and "Explore".
-    -   For logged-out users, displays a single list of all available groups.
     -   Allows users to join or leave groups.
     -   Allows group creators to edit or delete their own groups.
     -   Provides a link to the "Create Group" page.